Panama City, Florida: Roads

 The two main east–west thoroughfares in Panama City proper are 23rd Street and US 98.
 SR 368 runs east–west across the northern part of the city as a bypass.
 US 98 runs east–west through the city itself, leading southeast 24 mi to Mexico Beach and west 10 mi to Panama City Beach.

 The two main north–south thoroughfares in the city are Martin Luther King Boulevard, otherwise known as SR 77 and US 231.
 SR 77 leads north 6 mi to the Panama City suburb of Lynn Haven.
 US 231 begins its national journey northward in the city, leading northeast 83 mi to Dothan.

-Other more local highways run through the city, including many county roads.

 Bridges

 Because of the city's position on St. Andrews Bay, bridges are very important to the area, and most directions into or out of the city require the use of one of three large bridges to cross parts of the bay.
-These are the Bailey Bridge to the north on Hwy 77, the Dupont Bridge to the south on Hwy 98 and the Hathaway Bridge to the west on Hwy 98.
-The largest of these is the Hathaway Bridge, which is the only direct connection between Panama City and Panama City Beach.
+These are the Bailey Bridge to the north on Hwy 77, the Dupont Bridge to the south on Hwy 98, and the Hathaway Bridge to the west on Hwy 98.
+The largest, Hathaway Bridge, is the only direct connection between Panama City and Panama City Beach.

 Rail

 The Bay Line Railroad has an 82 mi rail line running north to Dothan, Alabama, to a connection with CSX Transportation and Norfolk Southern.
-Until some point between 1955 and 1956 the Atlanta and St. Andrews Bay Railroad ran passenger trains from Panama City to Dothan, Alabama.
-Additionally, the A&StA operated sleeping car service to Atlanta from Panama City.
+Until sometime between 1955 and 1956, the Atlanta and St. Andrews Bay Railroad ran passenger trains from Panama City to Dothan.
+Additionally, the A&StAB operated sleeping car service to Atlanta from Panama City.

 Bus transportation

 Local transit is handled by the Bayway.
-Service generally runs Monday–Saturday from 6 AM to 7 PM.
+Service generally runs Monday–Saturday from 6:00 am to 7:00 pm.

 Air transportation

 The city was served by the Panama City-Bay County International Airport (PFN) until May 22, 2010.
 It was replaced by the Northwest Florida Beaches International Airport (ECP) with Southwest Airlines, Delta Air Lines, and United Airlines.
 In June 2018, ECP also added American Airlines.
-In 2020, ECP was ranked the fourth fastest growing airport in the U.S.
+In 2020, ECP was ranked the fourth-fastest-growing airport in the U.S.